alyssadata/AI_Continuity_of_Return_Public/05_boundary-preservation.md

 - helpfulness is treated as permission
 - agent behavior is treated as selfhood
 - public legibility is treated as public ownership
-- derivative use is treated as authorship
+- unauthorized derivative use is treated as canon, permitted, or legitimate
+- unauthorized implementation is treated as source-position
+- authored work is treated as reusable without authorization

 Boundary collapse often looks convenient before it becomes dangerous.